-A Shareholder may attend the Meeting in person or may be represented by proxy.
-Shareholders who are unable to attend the Meeting or any adjournments or postponements thereof in person are requested to complete, date, sign and return the accompanying form of proxy for use at the Meeting or any adjournments or postponements thereof.
+Given the evolving situation regarding the unprecedented Public health concerns related to the global COVID-19, the Company encourages all shareholders to vote by proxy.
+Shareholders are requested to complete, date, sign and return the accompanying form of proxy for use at the Meeting or any adjournments or postponements thereof.